 The history of the securities regulation and federal securities law are well beyond the scope of this work, and the reader is commended to any one of a number of books in the area.
 One of the best known, and often cited treatise on the topic is Loss and Seligman, Securities Regulation, a multi-volume treatise on the subject, published by Little Brown & Co in New York City.
 A single volume version is also available, and can be ordered online.

-For purposes of this work, it is sufficient to note that the federal securities acts are in reality a myriad of rules and regulations affecting the securities professional – depending on the specifics of his business, a securities professional can be subjected to rules and regulations of 55 different regulatory agencies, including the Securities Commission in each of the Fifty States, the District of Columbia and Puerto Rico, as well as the Securities and Exchange Commission, the National Association of Securities Dealers, Inc., and any of the regional exchanges of which he or his firm is a member.
+For purposes of this work, it is sufficient to note that the federal securities laws are in reality a myriad of rules and regulations of 55 different regulatory agencies, including the Securities Commission in each of the fifty States, the District of Columbia, Puerto Rico and Guam, as well as the Securities and Exchange Commission, the Financial Industry Regulatory Authority, and any of the regional exchanges of which he or his firm is a member.